AWS IAM: Architecting Identity, Access, and Authorization at Scale

 aws iam create-group --group-name backend-developers

-# Add users to the group
+Add a user to a group

 aws iam add-user-to-group \